 Fast forward to now.
 Having successfully treated this disordered and binge eating, I've used my coaching experience in the business world to create simple solutions to overeating, unhealthy food relationships and weight management.
 I have retrained in the skills needed to coach others in this new world of mindful eating and nutritional health.
 It has become an absolute passion of mine, to help people avoid years of disordered eating.
 I hope I can help you find a happy life with food.

 Why work with me?

-I am a registered member of the Federation of Holistic Therapists and have Diplomas in Nutrition and Weight Management (certified by the Association for Nutrition) and Eating Psychology and a certificate in Behaviour Change Coaching.
-I've been an NLP licensed practitioner and an accredited coach in Jung psychological profiling for over 10 years.
-I and am currently studying for a diploma in Culinary Medicine and an advanced practitioner diploma In Obesity & Eating Disorders.
+I hold a Master Practitioner in Eating Disorders and Obesity from the National Centre for Eating Disorders.
+I am a registered member of the Federation of Holistic Therapists and have Diplomas in Nutrition and Weight Management (certified by the Association for Nutrition), a Diploma in Eating Psychology and a certificate in Behaviour Change Coaching.
+I've been an NLP licensed practitioner and an accredited coach in Jungian psychological profiling for over 10 years.